Kinvey/swift-sdk/KinveyKit/KinveyKit-History-template.md

      * Deprecated `KCSAllObjects`; use `[KCSQuery query]` instead.
      * Deprecated `KCSCollectionDelegate` and networking-methods of the `KCSCollection` class.
 These don't get the benefit of caching, error handling etc.
      * Removed `KCSEntityDelegate` protocol and `-[NSObject(KinveyEntity) loadObjectWithID:]`, originally deprecated in 1.19.0.
+     * Removed store and collection factory methods from `KCSClient`, originally deprecated in 1.14.0.
+     * Removed reachability helpers from `KCSPing`, originally deprecated in 1.16.0 and 1.20.1.

 ## 1.25
 ### 1.25.0